Here come pending home sales ...

-The National Association of Realtors will release pending home sales data for the month of August at 10:00 a.m.
-ET.
+Data on pending home sales for the month of May will be released at the top of the hour.

-Economists estimate that the indicator, based on signed contracts for real estate, increased 0.4% month-on-month, and 8.1% year-on-year.
+Economists estimate that pending sales rose 1.1% month-over-month, a slowdown from 3.4% in April, according to Bloomberg.
+Year-over-year, they forecast an 11.8% rise, lower than the 13.4% print recorded last month.

-In a preview to clients, Bank of America Merrill Lynch economists wrote, “We expect pending home sales will slip 0.5% mum in August, a slight reversal after the solid performance in the first half of the year.
-Mortgage purchase applications weakened in August and although the correlation with pending home sales is low, it gives a sense of the risks to the direction of sales.”
+The data from the National Association of Realtors include transactions in which a contract has been signed, but not yet concluded.

 Business Insider Emails & Alerts